Jaseci-Labs/jaseci/examples/rpg_game/RPG_DSP_journey.md

     can game_over; # Screen after level has been lost }
 ```

 Here, only the function names are defined which allows a cleaner body inside the object class.

+In python we use the main body of a .py file to code the runtime logic of the operation.
+In contrast, Jaclang uses **with** _entry_ {} syntax to enclose the runtime code within parenthesis.

 ```python
 with entry {